Agihtaws/BEAT-HAMSTER/README.md

 1. Connect your MetaMask wallet to Somnia Testnet
 2. Click on hamsters to earn points
-3. 60-second game duration
+3. Game duration is 60 seconds
-4. Score auto-recorded on blockchain
+4. Score is automatically recorded on the blockchain
 5. Earn bonus points → Redeem for Somnia testnet tokens

 **Try now:** [Live Demo](https://beat-hamster.vercel.app/) 🎯